istio/istio.io/content/en/blog/2024/steering-results/index.md

 ## The full group

-Following these changes, we have now have representation from nine companies:
+Following these changes, we now have representation from nine companies:

 Name | Company | Profile | Seat type
 ---|---|---|---